qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 **DESIGN & IMPLEMENTATION**

-## 3.11 Generics as macros

-In some sense, the ability to import names into an ordinary module provides a primitive sort of generic facility.
+3.11 Generics as macros In some sense, the ability to import names into an ordinary module provides a primitive sort of generic facility.
 A stack module that imports its element type, for example, can be inserted (with a text editor) into any context in which the appropriate type name has been declared, and will produce a “customized” stack for that context when compiled.
 Early versions of C++ formalized this mechanism by using macros to implement templates.
 Later versions of C++ have made templates (generics) a fully supported language feature, giving them much of the ﬂavor of hygienic macros.
 (More on templates and on* template* *metaprogramming* can be found in Section C 7.3.2.)

 in standard C we cannot avoid the extra side effects by assigning the parameters into temporary variables: a C macro that “returns” a value must be an expression, and declarations are one of many language constructs that cannot appear inside (see also Exercise 3.23). ■ Modern languages and compilers have, for the most part, abandoned macros as an anachronism.
 Named constants are type-safe and easy to implement, and *in-line* subroutines (to be discussed in Section 9.2.4) provide almost all the per- formance of parameterized macros without their limitations.
 A few languages (notably Scheme and Common Lisp) take an alternative approach, and integrate macros into the language in a safe and consistent way.
 So-called* hygienic* macros implicitly encapsulate their arguments, avoiding unexpected interactions with as- sociativity and precedence.
 They rename variables when necessary to avoid the capture problem, and they can be used in any expression context.
 Unlike subrou- tines, however, they are expanded during semantic analysis, making them gen- erally unsuitable for unbounded recursion.
 Their appeal is that, like all macros, they take* unevaluated* arguments, which they evaluate lazily on demand.
 Among other things, this means that they preserve the multiple side effect “gotcha” of our MAX example.
 Delayed evaluation was a bug in this context, but can sometimes be a feature.
 We will return to it in Sections 6.1.5 (short-circuit Boolean eval- uation), 9.3.2 (call-by-name parameters), and 11.5 (normal-order evaluation in functional programming languages).

-## 3CHECK YOUR UNDERSTANDING

-### 34. Describe the difference between deep and shallow binding of referencing en-
+3**CHECK YOUR UNDERSTANDING** 34.
+Describe the difference between deep and shallow* binding* of referencing en- vironments.

-vironments.
 35. Why are binding rules particularly important for languages with dynamic scoping?
 36. What are* ﬁrst-class* subroutines?
 What languages support them?
 37. What is a* subroutine closure*?
 What is it used for?
 How is it implemented?

-### 38. What is an object closure?
+* What is an* object closure*?
 How is it related to a subroutine closure?

-### 39. Describe how the delegates of C# extend and unify both subroutine and object
+  39. Describe how the* delegates* of C# extend and unify both subroutine and object closures.

-closures.
   40. Explain the distinction between limited and unlimited* extent* of objects in a local scope.
   41. What is a* lambda expression*?
 How does the support for lambda expressions in functional languages compare to that of C# or Ruby?
 To that of C++ or Java?

-### 42. What are macros?
+## 42. What are* macros*?
 What was the motivation for including them in C?
-What

-problems may they cause?
+What problems may they cause?

-## 3.8

-### **Separate Compilation**
+3.8 **Separate Compilation**

 Since most large programs are constructed and tested incrementally, and since the compilation of a very large program can be a multihour operation, any language designed to support large programs must provide for separate compilation.